top of page

 Health Benefits of Chai

 Beyond taste, chai is a nutritional powerhouse.
-Its ingredients are not just flavourful but functional:
+Its ingredients are not just flavorful but functional:

 A standard cup of chai contains 30–60 mg of caffeine, far less than coffee’s 95 mg.
 This means you can enjoy energy and alertness without the jitters, anxiety, or mid-day crashes that coffee often causes.